satyajit1025/B43_SDET_005_UI-Testers-Elite/README.md

 ### 🏆 Introduction
 Luma is a modern, user-friendly e-commerce platform where tech enthusiasts can seamlessly browse, search, and purchase the latest workout clothes and equipment.
 Luma offers a smooth and secure shopping experience.

-This test includes essential features such as:
+This test covers essential features such as:
 - 🔐 **User Registration & Secure Login**
 - 📦 **Order Management & Seamless Checkout Process**
 - 🛒 **Effortless Shopping Experience**